dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 >
 > cG9jdGZ7dXdzcF80MTFfeTB1Ml84NDUzXzQyM184MzEwbjlfNzBfdTV9

-It's just a simple base64 encoded strings.
-You can decode it using this command:
+It's just a simple base64 encoded string.
+You can decode it with this command:

 `echo "cG9jdGZ7dXdzcF80MTFfeTB1Ml84NDUzXzQyM184MzEwbjlfNzBfdTV9" | base64 -d`

 poctf{uwsp_411_y0u2_8453_423_8310n9_70_u5}

-Well, you can identify this string using both these tools:
+Well, you can identify this string using both these two tools:
 - Cipher Identifier by [dcode.fr](https://www.dcode.fr/cipher-identifier)
 - [CyberChef](https://gchq.github.io/CyberChef)

-If you know other great tools, please let met know <3
+If you know of any other great tools, please let met know <3

 ### Missing and Missed